LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (capped at 200%, as well), with the outcome bounded between -99% and 99%, which means that at least 1% of damage always gets through and the damage is always lower than twice the dice roll.

-The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command.
+The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command, which summarized all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.

 In ranged combat, the projectile is assumed to be attacking the defender in melee, using itself as the weapon, with the usual dice and damage bonus.